cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 # How Linux Containers Works

-Containers is one of the hottest technologies at the moment, but sometimes they are misunderstood, so inspired by the [talk](https://www.youtube.com/watch?v=_TsSmSu57Zo) of [Liz Rice](https://twitter.com/lizrice) about the technology behind containers.
-I decided to write a post about the steps involved in the container creation in the hope that help me understand how it works and also helps other peoples to have a better understanding.
-I would basically follow what [Liz Rice](https://twitter.com/lizrice) did in her video but using C/C++ which interface naturally with Linux, so for me is clear what interactions are necessary with the Linux Kernel to achieve this process isolation, hope you enjoy as much as I enjoy researching about it.
+Containers is one of the hottest technologies at the moment, but sometimes they are misunderstood.
+So inspired by the [talk](https://www.youtube.com/watch?v=_TsSmSu57Zo) of [Liz Rice](https://twitter.com/lizrice), about the technology behind containers, I decided to write a post about the steps involved in container creation to help others gain a better understanding.
+I would basically follow what [Liz Rice](https://twitter.com/lizrice) did in her video but use C/C++ instead which interfaces naturally with Linux.
+This way it became clear to me what interactions are necessary with the Linux Kernel to achieve this process isolation.
+I hope you enjoy it as much as I enjoyed researching about it.

 ## Linux process

-Let's start by the first piece of the puzzle by defining what a process is, a process, in simple terms is just the instantiation of binary code usually a program into the memory.
+Let's start with the first piece of the puzzle by defining what a process is.
+A process, in simple terms is just the instantiation of binary code; usually a program into the memory.

-Basically you have some human readable code like this one.
+Basically you have some human readable code like this:

 ```c++
 #include <iostream>